 - Preheat oven to 400º F (204º C).

 - Stack 6 corn tortillas and cut into triangles, like a pizza.

-- Separate all the chips so that they’re all in one even layer and spray with cooking spray.
+- Separate all the chips so that they’re all in one even layer.

 - Salt the chips and place in the oven for about 8 min or until lightly browned and crisped.